zhuolonghao/zhuolonghao.github.io/_posts/2022-08-01-banking-regulation.md

 </p>

 ### *TLAC*
-For G-SIB banks, they are required additionally to have a minimum amount of equity and *unsecured long-term debt*, known as [TLAC](https://www.bis.org/fsi/fsisummaries/tlac.htm).
-The objective is to have an orderly resolution by making debt/equity holders absorb losses (enabling a "bail-in"), instead of using public funds (conducting a "bailout").
+Shareholders and creditors should bail in before the govt. bails out in the presence of losses.
+Such bail-in money is called total loss absorbing capacity, and often in the form of Tier-1 capital and unsecured long-term debt.

-Again, WFC remain compliant with TLAC rules in both RWA and total leverage exposure.
+[TLAC](https://www.bis.org/fsi/fsisummaries/tlac.htm) is scaled by either RWA or total leverage exposure.

 <p align="center">
 <a href="https://www08.wellsfargomedia.com/assets/pdf/about/investor-relations/basel-disclosures/2022-first-quarter-pillar-3-disclosure.pdf">